 B2B emails can be used to remind clients about an important service, piece of information, or statistic they could receive from you.
 In this example, Mint is using B2B email marketing to remind their clients to check their credit score, using minimal content and graphics that align with the email subject.

 11. Litmus’s Event Announcement Email

 Taking into account that Litmus is an email design company, the email announcement for their 2016 The Email Design Conference certainly did not disappoint.
 In an effort to increase engagement around the event, Litmus kept the third city in its line-up a secret.
 Once it had reached 500 shares (via tweets using #TEDC16, email forwards, and discussion comments), the company revealed the surprise city on that announcement email.
 Recipients could track shares on the email itself and the third city was announced when the 500 mark was reached.
-This is an awesome example of impeccable email design and innovation paired with effective social engagement.
+This is an awesome example of impeccable B2B email marketing strategy and design and innovation paired with effective social engagement.